Friday March 15, 2019

-By being able to take the pulse of multiple current cannabis markets while looking towards the future, events like the CWCBExpo offer rare insight.
+By being able to take the pulse of multiple current cannabis markets while looking towards the future, cannabis business events offer rare insight.
 Many industry professionals are amazed to learn the stark differences that can exist even between similar established cannabis scenes, like Colorado and California.
 Without coming together, such differences would be difficult to note across disparate markets, much less while experiencing the cutting edge of products and technology that the industry has to offer.
 These products often become the trendsetters for the upcoming cycle of cannabis fashions, and give innovators a leg up by knowing what to watch for.
 The combined perspective of where the industry is at and where it is headed is invaluable to those looking to hold on to a place in the growing market.
 Expos also offer those looking to make more significant moves in the industry an opportunity to network, collaborate and invest in projects early on in development.

 Next Steps for the Cannabis Industry

 If you’re attending upcoming cannabis events, keep an eye out for the three biggest trends in cannabis most likely to take off on a national scale:

 Easily the fastest growing in popularity for consumption methods, especially more casual smokers, vape cartridges have taken off thanks to their convenience, discretion and portability.
 Vaped CBD is becoming a fast substitute too, as many people are looking to ditch nicotine nationwide.
 And while smoking flower is a hot topic of debate in many legalized medical-use states, vape oils are almost universally allowed.
 They are a high contender for one of the first items to be standardized if a national system is put in place.